 PSHE (Jigsaw) lessons include all pupils.
 ALL Staff are responsible for the wellbeing, emotional, physical and mental health needs of pupils.
-This is co- ordinated by their class teacher and the SENDCo We adopt a whole school approach to supporting well-being through the TIS scheme All children are assessed and tracked for emotional and social development There is a named person who coordinates the school's wellbeing curriculum (Mrs Pam Dennis) There are two named staff members who are trained TIS practitioners (Mrs Kirsten Austin and Miss Sarah Harper).
-Pupil issues are dealt with as they arise.
-School nurse service is available through parental referral.
-Time limited and monitored groups address: - self-esteem - social skills - anger management. • Risk assessments are carried out to actively support pupils in ensuring their health, well-being and emotional needs are met. • Targeted objectives are created for individual pupils in a working partnership with parents and carers.
-TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
-Additional support for pupils can be requested from CAMHS Social Care Dreadnought Penhaligan's Friends and others as appropriate.
-Pupils with specific medical conditions have individual health care plans.
+This is Time limited and monitored groups address: self-esteem social skills anger management.
+Risk assessments are carried out to TACs, Early Support meetings and reviews are supported by a range of agencies including the school nurse.
+Additional support for pupils can be requested from the SENDCo • We adopt a whole school approach to supporting well-being through the TIS scheme • All children are assessed and tracked for emotional and social development • There is a named person who coordinates the school's wellbeing curriculum (Mrs Pam Dennis) • The named staff member who is a trained TIS practitioners (Mrs Kirsten Austin). • Pupil issues are dealt with as they arise. • School nurse service is available through parental referral. pupils. • ALL Staff are responsible for the wellbeing, emotional, physical and mental health needs of pupils.
+This is co- ordinated by their class teacher and the SENDCo • We adopt a whole school approach to supporting well-being through the TIS scheme • All children are assessed and tracked for emotional and social development • There is a named person who coordinates the school's wellbeing curriculum (Mrs Pam Dennis) • The named staff member who is a trained TIS practitioners (Mrs Kirsten Austin). • Pupil issues are dealt with as they arise. • School nurse service is available self-esteem social skills anger management.
+Risk assessments are carried out to actively support pupils in ensuring their health, well-being and emotional needs are met.
+Targeted objectives are created for individual pupils in a working reviews are supported by a range of agencies including the school nurse. • Additional support for pupils can be requested from - CAMHS - Social Care - Dreadnought - Penhaligan's Friends and others as appropriate. • Pupils with specific medical conditions